Operators

 Pipe right |>

-Natural "subject-verb" order, as a method call of an object (
+Natural "subject-verb" order, like a method call of an object (

 Help the type inference - example: